TeddyMbithi/TeddyMbithi/README.md

 🌟 Web Wizard & API Architect 🌟
 👋 Hey there!
-I’m a passionate developer from [Your Location], weaving magic with code to build dynamic, user-friendly web apps.
+I’m a passionate developer.
+Weaving magic with code to build dynamic, user-friendly web apps.
 My playground?
 Crafting sleek frontends with React, styling them to perfection with HTML and CSS, and powering them with robust APIs and SQL databases.
 I live for clean code, seamless Git workflows, and turning ideas into digital reality! 🚀

 💻 My Tech Toolkit: